Elizabeth H. Boyer: Career

 Boyer studied English literature and Scandinavian mythology at Brigham Young University.
 She lives on a farm near Atlanta and no longer writes.

-Boyer is considered an early contributor to the mass-market fantasy genre and a contemporary of Niel Hancock.

 Influences

 Her work is deeply influenced by Norse mythology, and set in a fantasy world with a similar climate and geography as the Scandinavia of Norse myths.
 While Norse myths influenced fantasy, including authors like Tolkien and Lewis, Boyer's works followed them more closely than other writers.
 Her stories are characterized by elements like light and dark elves, dwarves, trolls, sorcerers, ley lines, burial mounds, and wizards.
-Boyer follows the Norse versions of these elements closely without much deviation.
-Boyer's early books are dominated by the theme of the heroic quest.
+She follows the Norse versions of these elements closely without much deviation.
+Her early books are dominated by the theme of the heroic quest.

 Criticism

 Her works continue to be popular since their publication, although critics consider her later works inferior compared to her original Alfar series.
 The Skyla series was noted as "less ambitious" and darker yet slow-paced, patchy, and tentative.

-Other critics attribute her lack of popular appeal compared to contemporaries like Tolkien and Lewis to a narrower thematic subtext.
-Boyer's works require readers to be interested in Norse mythology in order to fully appreciate them, which led to a lack of wider acceptance and recognition as a fantasy pioneer.